USDA-SCINet/scinet-site/sn_collections/_workshops/2024-ai-user-forum/20-a-ml-intro.md

 section: November 20, Afternoon — Foundational Skills and Concepts

 prerequisites:
-  - text: Familiarity with basic command-line concepts.
+  - text: Familiarity with basic Python concepts and Jupyter notebooks.
 We will offer virtual training for these skills before the Forum begins.
 ---

 Machine learning underlies the vast majority of modern AI methods, including the ever-expanding applications of deep learning and generative AI.
 This workshop will give participants a hands-on introduction to the basic concepts and techniques needed to understand machine learning and to apply machine learning methods to scientific research. <!--excerpt-->